Humans

 Relations: Elves tend to keep to their own tribe and their proven friends unless they have some sort of an angle – something to sell, or some deception to pass off.
 Strangers are potential enemies waiting to take advantage of them, so elves look for every opportunity to win the advantage.
 If an elf believes that a companion might make a worthy friend, the elf devises a series of “tests” of trust that allow the companion to prove that their friendship is “stronger than the bonds of death,” as elves say.
 Once a stranger has gained an elf’s trust, he is forever that elf’s friend.
 If this trust is ever betrayed, it is gone forever.

 Tribes are as varied as motes of dust or sand in the desert — each have their own focuses and goals, and generation-old animosities and alliances with one another.
-This is detailed in documentation for the tribes of the Elven Nation.
+This is detailed in documentation for the tribes of the Elven Nation below.

 View Extended Documentation